eirikhanssen/jats2epub/README.md

 ## Known bugs
 - Issue is formatted within square brackets [issue] when it should be in paranthesis (issue)
     - **Condition that trigger the bug**: element citation for journal articles where issue is marked up, but no volume.
+- Windows only: if using backslashes in the first parameter in the path for the input xml-file, there will be a java-error, the backslash will be reported as an illegal character.
+    - workaround is to replace backslashes in path to the input-xml file with forward slashes or to run jats2epub from the same folder as the xml input file.
+    - note that windows users must still use backslashes in the path of the asset folder when using two parameters